 1. Start as you mean to go on

 Be intentional about making time to listen to your new colleagues from the get-go.
 When I started this role, I set myself the objective of spending thirty minutes, one-to-one, with every employee in the UK business within the first 45 days.
-Setting up time like this provides an opportunity to hear each person’s perspective on the business: its strengths, opportunities, and weaknesses, as well as any initial feedback they have for you.
+Setting up a time like this provides an opportunity to hear each person’s perspective on the business: its strengths, opportunities, and weaknesses, as well as any initial feedback they have for you.
 Being proactive and structured in this way also ensures that no voice goes unheard.

 2. Balance internal and external perspectives

 Blending your internal points of view with external ones is important to avoid bias or partial understanding.
 As well as our employees, I also approached all of our clients for meetings to hear their points of view.
-I found that the customer/client perspective is valuable as a source of information to weave into company strategy and rich feedback to pass onto the wider business.
+I found that the customer/client perspective is valuable as a source of information to weave into company strategy and rich feedback to pass on to the wider business.

 3. Use standard questions